Earthquake shakes Vancouver and other B.C. cities - BC News

-An earthquake with a preliminary magnitude of 5.1 has shaken Vancouver, Victoria and other cites on B.C.'s southwest coast.
+An earthquake with a preliminary magnitude of 5.1 has shaken Vancouver, Victoria and other cities on B.C.'s southwest coast.

 Natural Resources Canada says the quake was centred 24 kilometres north-northeast of Sechelt on the Sunshine Coast.